Who wants living in an ill-smelling home full of mold, mildew, and an allergic and unhealthy environment? Absolutely, no one!

 Cleancel Antimicrobial Treatment

-This is a special antimicrobial treatment on the unit’s water bucket that prevents bacteria from multiplying and thriving in the standing water.
+This special antimicrobial treatment on the unit’s water bucket prevents bacteria from multiplying and thriving in the standing water.

 Like most dehumidifiers, the Kenmore 70-pint dehumidifier requires an external adapter to install the unit’s drain outlet before connecting a standard garden hose for continuous draining.
 The adapter is then threaded and screwed to the draining outlet at the back of the unit.
 There are no tools needed for installation.